awsdocs/amazon-chime-sdk-developer-guide/doc_source/chm-dg-glossary.md

 A managed object that passes values from a SIP rule to a target AWS Lambda function\.
 Developers can call the [CreateSipMediaApplication](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_CreateSipMediaApplication.html) API to create SIP media applications, but they must have administrative permissions to do so\.

 **SIP rule**
-A managed object that passes phone numbers for Amazon Chime Voice Connector URIs to a target SIP media application\.
+A managed object that passes phone numbers for Amazon Chime SDK Voice Connector URIs to a target SIP media application\.

 **SIP trunk**
 See [Voice Connector](#voice-connector)\.